 A. Comment on the major strengths of the department chair.
-B. Suggest strategies or actions that would enhance the chair's effectiveness.
+B. Suggest strategies or actions that would enhance the chair's effectiveness. b. duggest strategies of actions that would chilance the chair's effectiveness.
+C. Commont on mothers which you consider inspectant but which have not been addressed.
 C. Comment on matters which you consider important but which have not been addressed.